lzhwilliam/ZihaoLi_DAprtfolio/README.md

 # Data-Analytics-Portfolio
-This is the repository of collection of Zihao Li's data analytics projects. most of the projects are done by the purpose of academic, self-learning, and hobby, and presented in the form of python notebook, R markdown file, CSS, HTML, or published on the server(POWER BI, TABLEAU, etc)
+This is the repository of collection of Zihao Li's data analytics projects. most of the projects are done by the purpose of academic, self-learning, and hobby, and presented in the form of python notebook, R markdown file(published in R pub), CSS, HTML, or published on the server(POWER BI, TABLEAU, etc)

+#### The R portfolio is in this [link](https://rpubs.com/william_lizihao)

 ## Instructions for running python notebooks
 -- download python notebooks, run in jupyter notebook, VSCode, or Google Colab.